onvasrouler/AREA/docs/COMPARATIVE_STUDY.md

 1. **Drawing performance** are prioritized.
 2. **Great flexibility** allows adapting the application to the project's specific needs.
 3. **Avoidance of unnecessary dependencies** ensures an efficient and lean development process.

+# **Global Conclusion**

+By combining Express.js for the backend, MongoDB as the database, React.js for the frontend, and Flutter for mobile development, we have a stack that enables us to work efficiently while retaining great flexibility.
+This choice guarantees us a simple structure, optimized performance, and a real capacity to evolve with the project.
+It's clearly adapted to moving forward quickly, avoiding unnecessary complexity, and taking advantage of the synergies between these technologies.
+We've got everything we need to make this project a solid, coherent success.